 Our advice is simple: the sooner you install solar power, the sooner you will be generating your own electricity for a fraction of the price you would otherwise be buying it from the grid.
-If you put solar on the back burner it can cost you thousands of dollars a year, especially if you are spending more time at home due to COVID-19.
+If you put solar on the back burner it can cost you thousands of dollars a year.

 With regards to the government rebate, your price is locked in when you place an order.
 You get the full value of the government’s incentive upfront so once you have a system installed, it no longer matters what happens to the STC price or the scheme in general.
 If you choose to hold off, the STC price could drop, or the government may even scrap the scheme entirely.

 So it’s the perfect storm for solar at the moment.
-Solar pricing is at a record low, Sydney’s long summer days are still ahead of us.
+Solar prices are low, and Australia’s long summer days are still ahead of us.
 Choose to install a solar system now and finally do something about those rising power prices.